What is Meditation

 Naming the Inner Phenomena

-One might argue that assigning names to these internal phenomena risks falling into the trap of thought-based storytelling.
-And indeed, if we begin creating new stories, dramas, or identities—especially victim identities—we risk losing the purity of direct experience.
-However, metaphorical naming, when used as a tool rather than a crutch, can serve as a bridge for consciousness to explore new inner territories.
+One might argue that assigning names to internal experiences risks falling into the trap of thought-based storytelling.
+Indeed, if we begin creating narratives, dramas, or identities—especially victim identities—we risk losing the purity of direct experience.
+However, fresh metaphorical naming, when used as a tool rather than a crutch, can serve as a bridge for consciousness to explore new inner territories.

 "There are people who, through concentration and other yoga exercises, can bring the subconscious up to the conscious level where they can discern and judge, and thereby benefit from the unlimited treasures of the subconscious memory, among which not only the memory of our previous lives is stored but also the past of the lineage, all pre-human forms of life, and the memory of the consciousness that makes all life in the universe possible."